 While the aims of the system are in accordance with the founding principles of the open access movement, the reality is that the current implementation of the system is far too rudimentary to handle the volume of data that would be generated by a University wide mandate to publish to the database.
 In its current state, the archive relies almost entirely on the efforts of Ronee Francis, Manager of Digital Archives at Vanderbilt, to go out and search for research documents and professors to include in the archive.
 Once she finds a viable document, she contacts both author and publisher to obtain permissions to add it to the archive, and if those are granted she fills out a non-exclusive Vanderbilt license that is uploaded to the archive along with the PDF of the document.
 If documents do not exist in digital form they must first be scanned by library staff.
 It is easy to see that this existing methodology can only handle so much data because of the amount of time that the few people involved must spend preparing each document.

-.
+To address the needs of the DiscoverArchive system, we worked with Ms. Ronee Francis to determine the requirements of a new system, and the operational scenarios in which it must operate.
+From there we developed two systems, one with incremental implications and one which with a much more progressive approach.
+The incremental system builds off of current requirements but adds functions which help automate the system in target areas.
+The progressive system begins with newly conceptualized requirements and operational scenarios, namely operating under the passage of an open access mandate, and uses a newly designed interface to meet these requirements.
+Ultimately, based on a presentation and discussion with the DiscoverArchive team, we came to the conclusion that the incremental system is the best option moving forward.
+However, if the open access mandate is passed, there will be an increase in university funding which will be sufficient to pursue the progressive plan.
+For this reason the systems engineering design of the progressive system should be kept close at hand since this passage is inevatible, but not in the near future.